How to enable TLS 1.3 on Nginx

 If you don’t see any errors, your Nginx version supports TLS 1.3.

-Now that you’ve told Nginx to use TLS 1.3, it will use TLS 1.3 where available, however … there aren’t many libraries out there that offer TLS 1.3.
+Now that you’ve told Nginx to use TLS 1.3, it will use TLS 1.3 where available – but at the time I wrote this (May 2017), there weren’t many libraries out there that actually offered it.

-For instance, OpenSSL is still debating the TLS 1.3 implementation, which seems reasonable because to the best of my knowledge, the TLS 1.3 spec isn’t final yet.
-There’s TLS 1.3 support included in the very latest OpenSSL version though, but there doesn’t appear to be a sane person online that actually uses it.
+For instance, OpenSSL was still debating the TLS 1.3 implementation , which seemed reasonable because back then the TLS 1.3 spec wasn’t final yet .
+There was draft TLS 1.3 support in the very latest OpenSSL version, but you couldn’t easily find anyone online who actually used it in production.

 TLSv1.3 draft-19 support is in master if you “config” with “enable-tls1_3”.
 Note that draft-19 is not compatible with draft-18 which is still be used by some other libraries.
 Our draft-18 version is in the tls1.3-draft-18 branch.